rpires71/milestone1/README.md

   **Notes (optional hardening):**
   - Consider replacing Google Fonts @import with <link rel="preconnect"> + <link rel="stylesheet"> in <head> to trim render delay, and add loading="lazy" to non-critical images (e.g., footer images or non-active carousel slides).

+### Test Note — Using Lighthouse Timespan for the Skills section (work-experience.html#skills)
+### Date: 20 Aug 2025
+### Page under test: work-experience.html (Skills subsection)

+**Why Timespan was required**
+- Running Lighthouse in Navigation mode directly against the hash URL (work-experience.html#skills) produced an incomplete trace (e.g., missing LCP/TBT, odd "NO_LCP" in the export).
+- **Reason:** a hash link changes in-page state without a full navigation.
+Navigation audits are optimised for page loads from a URL, not for user-initiated scrolling into sections after load.
+The recording started from an already-loaded document, so key "page load" metrics were undefined.
+- To accurately measure the user interaction of moving to and rendering the Skills section, Lighthouse Timespan mode is more appropriate because it records a slice of user activity (scrolling/interaction) rather than only the initial navigation.

+**What I did**
+**1. Ran a standard Navigation audit on work-experience.html (no hash) to capture baseline SEO/Best Practices/Accessibility/Performance for the page load.**
+**2. Ran a Timespan audit:**
+- Start recording on work-experience.html.
+- Navigate (Tab/Enter or click) to Skills (#skills) and wait for the section to settle.
+- Stop recording to capture layout stability and responsiveness for that interaction.

+**Outcomes / Notes**
+- Timespan provided reliable metrics for the Skills section interaction (CLS, responsiveness) where Navigation (via hash) did not.
+- One actionable finding surfaced consistently: images without intrinsic dimensions (no width/height) can cause small layout shifts.
+I added width/height (or aspect-ratio) to relevant images and re-tested to confirm reduced CLS for that flow.

+**How this fits the test plan**
+- Navigation mode remains the source of truth for full page loads.
+- Timespan mode supplements the plan for in-page flows (e.g., jumping to #skills), ensuring realistic, user-centred performance measures for sections that are revealed post-load.
       </td>
    </tr>
 </table>